dkoslicki/PressPurt/R_version/README.md

 ```
 The results will also be placed your workspace.
 Details about
 the workspace data structures can be found [in this vignette](https://htmlpreview.github.io/?https://github.com/dkoslicki/PressPurt/blob/master/R_version/vignettes/basic_tutorial.html).
-But in short, the matrix `Entrywise$expected_num_switch` is a matrix whose (i,j) entry shows the expected fraction of sign switches/mispredictions in the net effects
+In short, the matrix `Entrywise$expected_num_switch` is a matrix whose (i,j) entry shows the expected fraction of sign switches/mispredictions in the net effects
-matrix when the edge between nodes i and j experiences uncertainty (according to the distribution specified).
+matrix when the edge between nodes i and j experiences uncertainty according to the distribution specified.
 You can then
-make your own heat map of this matrix if you wish (similar to the python version).
+make your own heat map of this matrix if you wish.

 Averaging the non-zero entries in `Entrywise$expected_num_switch` calculates the expected percentage of mispredictions
-when each edge individually experiences uncertainty.
+across the entire net effects matrix when each edge individually experiences uncertainty.

-Use `?ComputeEntryWisePerturbationExpectation` to view the different kinds of distributions available.
+Use `?ComputeEntryWisePerturbationExpectation` to view the different kinds of uncertainty distributions available.

 You can then visualize the results using the function `GenerateEntryWiseFigures`:
 ```R